This is a general supply list - you do not need everything for any of my classes.

 Acrylic craft paints can be bought in lots of places these days.

 HERE is a great craft paint that's a bit thicker with nice opacity

-I've heard great things about Dick Blick's brand of acrylics, too
+I like Dick Blick's brand of acrylics, too.

 Brushes can make a big difference in how you make marks - but you don't have to spend a lot to find ones you like.
 If you can, going to a supply store and feel them for yourself - it's the best way to buy new brushes in my opinion.

 pencils, pens, crayons, markers, pastels.
 Use whatever you have on hand!

 Adhesive for Collage

 And that's it for the very basic list.
 Work with what you have, get to know your tools, and add new things to try when you are able.

 Keep scrolling for some of my additional favorite supplies...

 Pitt pens (or some other permanent, non-bleeding black pen)